Learn what the cost of breakfast, lunch, or dinner in New Zealand is whether you choose to eat fast food, eat at a restaurant, or cook for yourself.

 The prices I listed above were taken from a New World supermarket in Wellington and are somewhat on the high side due to the location of the supermarket.

 Note that prices differ per supermarket in New Zealand even if the supermarkets fall under the same chain.
 Only items that are on special are generally the same price at all supermarkets that share the same brand name.

 Prices of food items change frequently or depend on the season (fruits and vegetables), so the prices listed above are a snapshot of the prices on a specific day.

 In addition, supermarkets that are located on prime locations such as in a city or town center tend to be generally more expensive than supermarkets that are located somewhere outside the city center.

-When I am on holiday in New Zealand, I tend to allow for at least $20 per day for food, but then again, I do not eat in fancy restaurants but either cook for myself or grab something from McDonald’s or KFC if there is one in the neighbourhood where I am staying.
+When I am on holiday in New Zealand, I tend to allow for at least $20 per day for food, but then again, I do not eat at fancy restaurants but either cook for myself or grab something from McDonald’s or KFC if there is one in the neighborhood where I am staying.

 Note: This article was accurate when it was published.
 Please confirm all details directly with the companies in question before planning your trip.